 Most people commonly follow a routine for watering their plants without testing the soil for its dryness.
 This causes the soil to become soggy and the stem to rot.

 A better approach is to monitor the dryness of the soil closely.
 And water your Monstera plant only when the stem and topsoil seem almost completely dry.

 As stated, you must plant your Monstera Deliciosa in a pot with drainage holes.
 This way, your soil will not get waterlogged.

 Waterlogged soil leads to a shortage of oxygen for the plant.
 Insufficient oxygen levels and excess humidity induce the growth of pathogens like fungi and bacteria.

 Poor Quality Soil Mix

 If the soil mix is not properly drained, your stem will develop rot eventually.
-A low-quality soil mix has many pores that cause it to retain water for an extended time period.
+A low-quality soil mix has many pores that cause it to retain water for an extended period.